 Failure to fulfill these legal duties can constitute negligence in the event of a serious truck accident resulting in injuries.
 If the trucking company or truck driver fails to comply with their obligations, they could be liable for damages.

-If you or a loved one has been injured in a trucking accident, contact the Idaho truck accident attorneys at The Sargent Firm for a free consultation to discuss your legal rights following a truck accident.
+If you or a loved one has been injured in a trucking accident, contact the Boise truck accident attorneys at The Sargent Firm for a free consultation to discuss your legal rights following a truck accident.